martindmtrv/macbook-linux-tweaks/README.md

 Had some weird boot options so sometimes it would not boot directly into OS (stuck in GRUB terminal).

+These commands should also be used in a LIVE CD in case of some boot problems (from resizing or moving partitions)

 ```
 yum -S update-grub
 update-grub